alibaba/GraphScope/docs/storage_engine/groot.md

 The first line of the data file is a header that describes the key of each field.
 The header is not required.
 If there is no header in the data file, you need to set skip.header to true in the data building process (For details, see params description in “Building a partitioned graph”).

 The rest lines are the data records.
 Each line represents one record.
-Data fields are separated by a custom seperator (“|” in the example above).
+Data fields are separated by a custom separator (“|” in the example above).
 In the vertex data file person.csv, id field and name field are the primary-key and the property of the vertex type person respectively.
 In the edge data file person_knows_person.csv, person_id field is the primary-key of the source vertex, person_id_1 field is the primary-key of the destination vertex, date is the property of the edge type knows.

 All the data fields will be parsed according to the data-type defined in the graph schema.
 If the input data field cannot be parsed correctly, data building process would be failed with corresponding errors.